 OSHA (the Occupational Safety and Health Administration) determined how much asbestos exposure is bad and issued two asbestos exposure limit standards in 1986:

 - one for construction workplaces

 - another for general industry workplaces

-For both standards, the asbestos exposure limit was reduced by tenfold, from 2 fibers per cubic centimeter (cc) to 0.2 fibers/cc.
+For both standards, the asbestos exposure limit was reduced tenfold, from two fibers per cubic centimeter (cc) to 0.2 fibers/cc.
 For the construction workplaces standard, special provisions were added that take into account the asbestos hazards involved in demolition and asbestos abatement projects.

 Asbestos in Drinking Water

-In another example of an asbestos exposure limit, the U.S. Environmental Protection Agency established a maximum of 7,000 asbestos fibers per cubic centimeter of drinking water.
-This means that less than 7,000 asbestos fibers per cc of the water that Americans are drinking is considered permissible by the federal government.
+The U.S. Environmental Protection Agency sought to answer the question “How much asbestos exposure is dangerous in water?” and established a maximum of 7,000 asbestos fibers per cubic centimeter of drinking water.
+This means that less than 7,000 asbestos fibers per cc of the water Americans are drinking is considered permissible by the federal government.

 A third example is the U.S. Mine Safety and Health Administration (MSHA), which deals with significant levels of asbestos in industrial settings such as mines and mills.
 MSHA asbestos exposure limits are very lengthy and detailed.

 Learn More about Asbestos Exposure Limits